-In Old Testament times, only two objects were placed behind the Jewish Temple’s heavy curtain that separated the Holy Place from the Most Holy Place: the ark of the covenant and the golden alter of incense (Exodus 40:5, Hebrews 9:4).
-Even then, the incense was burned only once per year—on the Day of Atonement when the nation would present a fragrant offering with their sacrifice, seeking God’s forgiveness for their sins.
+In Old Testament times, only two objects were placed behind the heavy curtain that separated the Holy Place from the Most Holy Place in the Temple: the ark of the covenant and the golden alter of incense (Exodus 40:5, Hebrews 9:4).
+The incense was burned only once per year on the Day of Atonement.
+This is when the nation would present a fragrant offering with their sacrifice, seeking God’s forgiveness for their sins.